oemof/tespy/docs/modules/networks.rst

 Busses: Energy Connectors
 +++++++++++++++++++++++++
-Another type of connection is the bus: Busses are connections for massless transfer of energy e.g. in turbomachines or heat exchangers.
+Another type of connection is the bus: Busses are connections for massless transfer of energy e.g. in turbomachinery or heat exchangers.
 They can be used to model motors or generators, too.
 Add them to your network with the following
 method: